‘B’ Force Borneo

 WX9225 Gibbs, Stuart Henry – d.
 Sandakan (1) 24.2.45 acute enteritis aged 41 years.
 He was father to several children.
 His wife returned to SA where she was born.
 Stuart had been farming around the Ongerup area.
 He enlisted at Albany.
 His mother and sisters were living in Australia, either Victoria or SA.

 WX16416 Holme, Charles – d.
-7 June 1945 malaria aged 22 years Sandakan-Ranau Track.
+7 June 1945 malaria aged 22 years Sandakan-Ranau Track on Second March.
 He was one of 35 Australian POWs massacred – others from 2/4th included Sevier, George Smith and George Taylor.

 WX8678 Holst, Eric Joseph – d.
 Sandakan (1) 20.3.45 malaria aged 31 years.